CedarGroveStudios/AD9833_ADSR_FeatherWing/README.md

 The AD9833 ADSR FeatherWing project is a software and hardware extension of previous work done on the AD9833 Precision Waveform Generator FeatherWing.
 The ADSR project adds output amplitude control to simulate the Attack-Decay-Sustain-Release envelope needed to simulate musical instrument sounds.
 The AD9833 Precision Waveform Generator FeatherWing is an Adafruit Feather-compatible module.
 The Waveform Generator portion, controlled by SPI, produces an op-amp buffered sine, triangle, or square wave output with a practical frequency range of approximately 0 to 300KHz with 0.1Hz resolution.
 The on-board AD5245 Digital Potentiometer is a 256-step 10K potentiometer controlled by I2C.

 UPDATE: The revised PCB design will include additional power supply noise reduction and an improved output buffer amplifier with higher gain-bandwidth product.
-The new design will also accomodate substitution of the low-power AD9837 waveform generator device (thanks to @jeffwurz).
+A new design (in a separate repo) will also accomodate substitution of the low-power AD9837 waveform generator device (thanks to @jeffwurz).

 MIDI note input was received by a Classic MIDI Interface FeatherWing from a variety of MIDI sources.
 See https://github.com/CedarGroveStudios/Classic_MIDI_FeatherWing for details.